Chart Color Schemes

 Williams Landing's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 55% of the total population (~5,502 people) has private health cover.
-The most prevalent medical conditions in the area are asthma (4.7%) and mental health issues (3.8%).
-A significant majority, 85.8%, report being completely free from medical ailments, compared to 72.6% across Greater Melbourne.
-Only 5.3% of residents are aged 65 and over (526 people), lower than the 15.1% in Greater Melbourne.
-Seniors' health outcomes rank nationally in line with the general population.
+The rate of private health cover is found to be very high at approximately 55% of the total population (~5,502 people).
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 4.7% and 3.8% of residents respectively.
+Notably, 85.8% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Williams Landing has 5.6% of its population aged 65 and over (556 people), which is lower than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health